csound/manual/docs/opcodes/pan2.md

 _pan2_ takes an input signal _asig_ and distributes it across two outputs (essentially stereo speakers) according to the control _xp_ which can be k- or a-rate.
 A zero value for _xp_ indicates hard left, and a 1 is hard right.

-## Example
+## Examples

 Here is an example of the pan2 opcodes.
-It uses the file [pan2.csd](../../examples/pan2.csd).
+It uses the file [pan2.csd](../examples/pan2.csd).

 ``` csound-csd title="Example of the pan2 opcodes." linenums="1"
 --8<-- "examples/pan2.csd"